cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/ansible.md

       * `debug_level`: The debug level for the logging.
       * `additional_args`: Additional `ansible-playbook` CLI arguments.
       * `extra_packages`: List of python packages to install on controller virtual env before running the playbook.
 If the manager has no internet connection this feature cannot be used.
+      * `tags`: A list of tags to execute in the order that you would like them executed.
+      * `auto_tags`: We will generate a list of tags instead of using provided tags.
+(Boolean).

 In addition, you can provide additional key-word args parameters to the AnsiblePlaybookFromFile class, such as `options_config`.